 Alternative Types of Male Catheters

-There are two other male catheter options, depending on your condition and needs.
+Depending on your condition and needs, there are two other male catheter options.
 180 Medical provides these catheter types when prescribed in addition to intermittent catheters.

 Indwelling Foley Catheters

 Indwelling Foley catheters are mainly for long-term use.
-A doctor, nurse, or other healthcare professional usually inserts the catheter for the user.
-To keep the catheter from slipping out, they will inflate a small balloon near the insertion tip by sterile water.
-The Foley catheter stays in place to allow urine to drain throughout the day into an attached collection device like a urinal, leg bag, or drain bag.
+A doctor or nurse will handle inserting the catheter for you.
+To keep it from slipping out, they inflate a small balloon near the insertion tip to hold it in place in the bladder.
+Next, the Foley catheter allows urine to drain throughout the day into an attached collection device like a urinal, leg bag, or drain bag.